 “We don’t read and write poetry because it’s cute.
 We read and write poetry because we are members of the human race.
 And the human race is filled with passion.
 And medicine, law, business, engineering, these are noble pursuits and necessary to sustain life.
 But poetry, beauty, romance, love, these are what we stay alive for.“

-To teach, delight, and move!
+To teach, delight, and move.

+Growing up as a Lebanese-Canadian Shia Muslimah, I desperately wished for a book with a protagonist I could identify with – a strong female character who is both Muslim and Canadian and going through similar experiences.
+Such a book was nowhere to be found.
+That’s why I am now writing those stories myself.
 Through my writing, I hope to give other Muslimahs an opportunity to see themselves represented in literature, and to give the general populace the opportunity to understand just how diverse and heterogeneous the experiences of Muslimahs are.
 My hope is that my writing will provide a realistic and authentic snapshot of what it is like to be a Muslimah that differs from and challenges the mainstream media’s stereotypical portrayals.
 I want to entice readers to question the blurry line between culture, religion, and personal belief.

-I encourage aspiring writers to discover their creative voice through experimentation with various literary forms and genres.
-Whether you want to write in free verse or in iambic pentameter, whether you want to write linear shortstories or non-linear metafiction, I will teach you the rules of writing and then implore you to break them.
+As a creative writing instructor, my goal is to help aspiring and emerging writers blossom and grow through honest, constructive feedback and mentorship.
+I always encourage aspiring writers to discover their creative voice through experimentation with various literary forms and genres.
+Whether you want to write in free verse or in iambic pentameter, whether you want to write linear short stories or non-linear metafiction, I will teach you the rules of writing and then implore you to break them.